On this page

 Benefits for Your Practice

-- Decreased risk of undertreatment.
+- Decreased risk of undertreatment of patients.

 Benefits for The Planet